pauljamescleary/vinyldns-java-sample/README.md

 This is just a wrapper around the command `mvn compile exec:java -Dexec.mainClass=com.vinyldns.sample.App -Dexec.cleanupDaemonThreads=false`

+*Note: if you get any errors running the script, you may have to restart your docker instance to clear stale test data*

 ## Description

 The example application is designed to setup some VinylDNS entities (groups and zones).
 It then proceeds